Last Updated: August 5th, 2023

-One of the main factors that will affect your life insurance premiums is whether or not you are a smoker.
-Then, insurers will break down people into other sub-categories.
+Your tobacco habits are going to play a huge role on your coverage price.
+Insurers will break down people into other sub-categories.
 If you don’t have any pre-existing health conditions, you will fall into one of their standard health ratings.

-What Rating Will I Receive If I Have High Blood Pressure?
+What Rating Will You Receive If You Have High Blood Pressure?

 This is actually a common question that people living with high blood pressure ask when they apply for life insurance.
 You should know that as everyone’s health condition is unique, there is no “standard” answer to this question.